tacowordpress/taco-2016-boilerplate/README.md

 In `AppOption::getSingular()`, change "App Option" to "[Client Name] Option".

-##### Other Important Documentation In This Boilerplate
+##### Other Documentation
-[TacoForms](https://github.com/tacowordpress/taco-2016-boilerplate/blob/master/html/wp-content/themes/taco-theme/app/forms/README.md) – An API for quick form creation
+If you're looking for documentation on TacoForms that was previously included in this boilerplate, it has moved.
+It is now in a seperate repo at [https://github.com/tacowordpress/mr-spicy](https://github.com/tacowordpress/mr-spicy).